adityaanantharaman/100_days_of_ml_code/README.md

 # Day 11
 Attempted training the dog breed classifier in a kaggle kernel.
 Attended a meetup and met a lot of people.
 Planning on submitting the predictions of the test dataset of the dog breed clkassification competition.
 Code will be posted in the './code' folder.

+# Day 12
+Took a break from coding today.
+Went through a couple of repositories.
+Revised neural style transfer.
+Planing on implementing it tomorrow.